jwcomp4/Election_Analysis/README.md

     - Refactoring the variables in the code would make the code more readable for any election.
         - For example, changing the county-related variables to capture state district-related data could make this same script work for a gubernatorial elction.
         - Likewise, these variables could be changed to reprsente city districts for a mayorial election
-- Refactoring the code in this manner is simple and still produces accurate election audit efficiently, regardless of the election type.
+- Refactoring the code in this manner is simple and still produces an accurate election audit efficiently, regardless of the election type.